sentryguides/sentry/source/heroes/crystal_maiden.md

 have mana issues, but don't want to build any regen items, like Slark or Bristleback, will be very happy to have Crystal Maiden in their team.

-If you team is not that dependant on the additional mana, you can choose to go for a more ganking oriented build and max Crystal Nova and Frostbite first.
+If you team is not that dependent on the additional mana, you can choose to go for a more ganking oriented build and max Crystal Nova and Frostbite first.

 <%= ability :crystal_maiden_freezing_field %> is your channeled ultimate that deals